Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 **VSTS | TFS 2018 | TFS 2017 Update 3**

 [ASP.NET Core](http://www.asp.net/core) is a lean and composable framework for building web and cloud applications.
-Follow these steps to quickly set up a CI process for an ASP.NET Core app using Visual Studio Team Services (VSTS) or Team Foundation Server (TFS).
+Follow these steps to quickly set up a continuous integration (CI) process for an ASP.NET Core app using Visual Studio Team Services (VSTS) or Team Foundation Server (TFS).
 The sample app we use here is a Visual Studio solution that has two projects: An ASP.NET Core Web Application project and a Unit Test project (both targeting .Net Core 2.0 framework).
 This quickstart works for any apps that target the .Net Core 1.1 or 2.0 frameworks.

 ## Prerequisites